neinteractiveliterature/intercode/README.md

 * **Frontend**: React and Apollo-based single-page JavaScript app
 * **Database engine**: PostgreSQL
 * **Background queue system**: Amazon SQS + Shoryuken (this might change in the future)
 * **Production infrastructure**: For [New England Interactive Literature](http://interactiveliterature.org)'s installation of Intercode, we're hosting it on [Heroku](https://heroku.com) and running it as Docker containers (as opposed to using buildpacks).
-In fact, trying to use Heroku buildpacks with this app won't work, because we use the C++-based libgraphqlparser on the server.
-(If you figure out a way to make that work with buildpacks, please let @nbudin know, because he would really like to know.)
+However, since we removed libgraphql-parser from the build, Heroku buildpacks may also work (but we haven't tested it since removing the library).

 # Getting Started with Developing Intercode